ultralytics/ultralytics/docs/en/usage/simple-utilities.md

     output_dir="path/to/save_labels",
 )
 ```

-For more details, see the reference section for [`annotator.auto_annotate`](../reference/data/annotator.md#ultralytics.data.annotator.auto_annotate).
+For more details, see the [reference section](../reference/data/annotator.md#ultralytics.data.annotator.auto_annotate) and consider combining with the [`segments2boxes` function](#convert-segments-to-bounding-boxes).

-### What is the YOLO Data Explorer and how can it help me?

-The YOLO Data Explorer, introduced in the `8.1.0` anniversary update, is a powerful tool for better understanding your dataset.
-One key function is the ability to use text queries to find object instances in your dataset.
-For more information, visit the [YOLO Explorer](../datasets/explorer/index.md) page.

-### How can I convert COCO annotations to YOLO format?
+### How can I convert COCO JSON annotations into YOLO format?

-Converting COCO JSON annotations to YOLO format is crucial for using existing datasets with Ultralytics YOLO models.
-You can do this using the `convert_coco` function:
+Ultralytics provides a `convert_coco` function that converts COCO JSON annotations into the YOLO format.
+Here’s a sample code snippet:
 ```python
 from ultralytics.data.converter import convert_coco